index

 Having drainage holes in a pot is one of the best ways to ensure your plant never experiences root rot.
 Provide drainage for the water at the bottom drainage layer of the soil to ensure proper plant health all year round!

-Plant outdoors for easier drainage--Check out these rooftop planter ideas!
+Plant outdoors for easier drainage-Check out these rooftop planter ideas !

 Salt buildup